EFavDB/efavdb.github.io-src/content/articles/statistics/math-of-parking-tickets.md

 </p>

-I confess I sometimes am in a hurry and don't pay the parking meter when rushing into a store to quickly grab some needed item.
-In times like these, the risk of a ticket can feel worth it -- but is it?
+I confess I sometimes don't pay the parking meter when rushed and just need to pop into a store to quickly grab an item.
+In times like these, the risk of a ticket can feel ...  worth it -- but is it?

 To decide, we posit that parking enforcement officers random walk about and effectively check a given spot with rate $\lambda$ (E.g., if they stop by each